 Google's smartphones have long been renowned for their cameras, but the best thing about the Pixel 4 is that it's about so much more than the photos you can take with it.

 And yet, even though the Pixel 4 resembles the most forward-thinking and ambitious handset Google has ever made, it still repeats too many of the company's tired missteps.
 The phone's battery is small and doesn't last particularly long, which is why some should consider the larger Pixel 4 XL instead.
-Base storage is a concern, and the screen, while very pretty, is very dim when you put it next to the best offerings from Apple and Samsung.
+Base storage is a concern, and the screen, while very pretty, is also very dim when you put it next to the best offerings from Apple and Samsung.

 It's those foibles that are the most frustrating, because as our Pixel 4 review notes, this phone is otherwise very close to perfection.
 Google has yet again put on another master class in doing more with less and building a handset that's far greater — and smarter — than the sum of its parts.
 The Pixel 4 is the kind of device Mountain View excels at making, and it's easily one of the best smartphones of the year, annoyances aside.

 The Pixel 4 starts at $799 for a 64GB model, and you can get a model with double that storage for $899.
 For the first time, Google is offering its phone through all major carriers in the U.S. — Verizon, T-Mobile, AT&T and Sprint — as well as some discount and regional providers, like Visible, U.S. Cellular and, of course, Google Fi.

 You could also buy an unlocked phone and take it to practically any carrier.
 With support for both GSM and CDMA bands, the Pixel 4 is widely compatible with all U.S. networks that permit you to bring your own device.